oroinc/documentation/user/back-office/customers/customer-groups/customer-group-configuration/commerce/search/customer-group-search-terms-settings.rst

 3. Select **Commerce > Search > Search Terms** in the menu to the left.
 4. In the Search History section, clear the **Use Website** check box and configure the following option:

-   * **Enable Global Search History** - enables the system to collect all statistics about the customers' search queries.
-Keep in mind that enabling this option may result in a large number of records being saved to the database on popular websites, so be careful when enabling this feature.
+   * **Enable Search History Collection** - depends on the Enable Search History Reporting option.
+When Enable Search History Collection is enabled, all search queries are logged into the database.
+This option allows enabling/disabling certain groups of visitors.
+For example, you can choose not to log requests from anonymous users by turning off this option at customer group level for Anonymous customers.
+Exercise care when enabling this option on popular websites as it may result in a large number of records saved to the database.

 5. Click **Save Settings**.